 • Car Accidents: Be an effective treatment against the most serious injuries from collisions, such as fractures or open wounds.

-• Natural Disasters: During earthquakes, hurricanes, or other disasters, medical help is delayed, so you need to provide immediate aid.
+• Natural Disasters: Medical help can be delayed during earthquakes, hurricanes, or other disasters, so you must provide immediate aid.

 • Workplace Incidents: To treat injuries in dangerous situations, including construction sites or manufacturing plants.